 Androids: Not robots, instead they are just like humans in almost every way, except for the fact that they have a lifespan of four years, and are grown in a tank.
 They also have some enhanced attributes.
 Most of them are resentful of the AI units.

 Robots: With AI technology.
 They lack the power to think for themselves and are instead slaves to their programming.
-They are being tested to one day replace Androids.
+They are being developed to one day replace Androids.

 Company Employees (8 Characters)